WangYuTum/MasterThesis/README.md

   * Best Test on val set so far (fine-tune, 500 iters, lr=1e-6)
     * Mean J: 0.70597
     * Mean F: 0.71415

+## Train ongoing (include feat reduce) - No BN, random feed, gate img
+* Weight init from ResNet-38 ILSVRC-ImageNet
+* Data mean/std from Implementation of ResNet-38
+* Gradient accumulate of 10
+* lr: 1e-5 (maybe try smaller or larger)
+* 100 epochs (1 epoch = 60 * 100 forwards, 60 * 10 backwards)
+* resize (0.6-1.0)/flip
+* feed out of order, each seq padded to 100, batch=1
+* More details, see the code
+* Result from 100 ep (maybe try other ep)
+  * Same hyper-params as before
+  * Best Test on val set so far (fine-tune, 500 iters, lr=1e-6)
+    * Mean J:
+    * Mean F:

 ## TODO